 - Allow a horse turnout as much as possible where they have access to their choice of plants and grasses

-- As pretty as manicured pastures are, try to limit the application of chemicals such as pesticides to your pasture
+- As pretty as manicured pastures are, try to limit the application of chemicals such as herbicides to your pasture

 - If you do vaccinate and use chemical dewormer, consider spacing it out so as not to stress the horse with toxins all at the same time, always follow with a detox protocol